Vampire Princess Miyu: OVA series characters

-Appearing in Episode 2, A Banquet of Marionettes, she is a Shinma of the second tier who places the essences of her victims into life-size dolls and hides them in a school's warehouse so she can drain their life over time.
-She fell in love with a student of the school, Kei Yuzuki, who Miyu is also interested in.
-Kei, who has grown tired of his mundane life, wishes to be with Ranka even after finding out that she was using him.
+Appearing in Episode 2, A Banquet of Marionettes, she is a Shinma of the second tier who places the essences of her victims into life-size dolls and hides them in a school's warehouse in Kyoto so she can drain their life over time.
+She fell in love with a student at the school, Kei Yuzuki, in whom Miyu is also interested.
+Kei, who has grown tired of his mundane life, wishes to be with Ranka even after discovering that she had been using him.
 Since he voluntarily gave himself to Ranka and she fell in love with him, Miyu is forced to banish them both after she transforms him into a creature like her at his request.
-In the manga, Ranka is portrayed as an ally of Miyu.
+In the manga, Ranka is portrayed as an ally of Miyu and the ruler of the second tier of Japanese Shinma.